 Questions of destiny and pre-determined fate loom large in Viking culture.
-They believed that the moment of every person’s death was preordained from the moment of their birth and that even the gods are subject to the laws of fate.
+They believed that the moment of every person’s death was preordained from the moment of their birth.
+Even the gods are subject to the laws of fate.
 The Ragnarok prophecy tells the story of the death of all the gods, which is inevitable and cannot be averted, even by Odin himself.
+Destiny was written or woven by the Norns, the goddesses of fate in Norse cosmology.

 The Norns – The Norse Fates